pantheon-systems/wp-redis/readme.txt

 == Description ==

-For sites concerned with high traffic, speed for logged-in usersm or dynamic pageloads, a performant, persistent object cache is a must.
-You also need something that can scale across multiple instances of your application, so using a local file cache or APC are out.
+For sites concerned with high traffic, speed for logged-in users, or dynamic pageloads, a high-speed and persistent object cache is a must.
+You also need something that can scale across multiple instances of your application, so using local file caches or APC are out.

 Redis is a great answer, and one we bundle on the Pantheon platform.
 This is our plugin for integrating with the cache, but you can use it on any self-hosted WordPress site if you have Redis.